th-d74a-user-group-thug/Kenwood-D74-HT-Notes/README.md

 \* Optional setting if Built in GPS is set to off.

 #### Turn on APRS
-1. Press Dual A/B on keypad and enter 144.390 for b band frequency
+1. Press Dual A/B on keypad and enter 144.390 (North America) for b band frequency
 2. Press Function and 5 key
 3. Verify "APRS 12" is shown in display.
 If not repeat Function 5 step until APRS 12 is visible.
 4. Press keypad number 6 to turn beaconing on.
 You should see BCON just below APRS 12 in display.